 It is important that you are connected to the internet at all times during the Meeting in order to vote when balloting commences.

-In order to vote online, Registered Shareholders must have a valid 15-digit control number and proxyholders must have received an email from Computershare containing a username.
+In order to vote online, Registered Shareholders must have a valid 15-digit control number and proxyholders must have received an email from Computershare containing an Invite Code.